 How can you be better?
 How can you say that?
 How can you be better than you used to be?
 You’re dizzy, you can’t talk properly.
 Your eye doesn’t work the same.
 How can you possibly be better?
 What kind of happens for you to get to that stage?
 That’s weird.

 No, it’s good.
 It’s a good thing.
 Because I see things So much differently now.
 And I’m also about education.
-And so I wasn’t before, it’s probably because I was go, go go all time walking.
-And so when it start, I just saw things that I didn’t really pay attention to before probably.
+And so I wasn’t before, it’s probably because I was going, go go all the time walking.
+And so when it started, I just saw things that I didn’t pay attention to before probably.

 If this is you, you may be missing out on doing things that could help speed up your recovery.
 If you finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com where you can download a guide that will help you it’s called seven questions to ask your doctor about your stroke.
 These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com and download the guide.
 It’s free.